 Add the onion mixture and stir to combine.

-- Note: You can use pie crust (homemade or store-bought refrigerated) if you prefer.
+- Note: You can use pie crust instead of yeast dough per personal preference

 - ½ teaspoon salt